yolao/ornithopter.io/README.md

 are intuitively labeled; controllers, helpers, libraries, models, vendors and views all within the main **application** folder.

-##### Structuring your website or web application
+### Structuring your website or web application

-Your website or web application should by default by made up of files in the **controllers**, **models** and **views** folders or alternatively routed files like the **samples.php** file which may be useful for building RESTful API's or your own custom routing behavior.
-Using alternative routing still allows you access to the Ornithopter libraries, helpers and vendors, but from your own routes.
+Your website or web application should be made up of files in the **controllers**, **models** and **views** folders or alternatively routed files like the **samples.php** file which may be useful for building RESTful API's or your own custom routing.
+Using alternative routes still allows you access to the Ornithopter libraries, helpers, etc.

 The framework comes with a demo controller, demo model and demo view to showcase the MVC relationship behavior.
 Highly recommend copying a tinkering with a local copy.
 After